fabianlee/gcloud-kubectl-workload-identity/README.md

 On clusters with workload identity enabled, the fact that the KSA is annotated with the GSA means that 'gcloud auth list' shows the GSA gcloud-user${project_id}.iam.gserviceaccount.com, but cannot assume its identity.

-On clusters without workload identity, container runs as default and gcloud also fails.
+On clusters without workload identity enabled (or node pool does not have workloadMetadataConfig), container runs as default service account and gcloud fails.

 ### jsonsecret-test